derrickoswald/CIMSpark/Model.md

 Subclasses and the superclass have open arrow icons.

 Comparing the image with the [ACLineSegment class in Wires.scala](https://github.com/derrickoswald/CIMScala/blob/master/src/main/scala/ch/ninecode/model/Wires.scala) you will see a high degree of similarity.
 Where possible, the names of attributes in the Scala code are the same as the names in the UML diagram.
-Discrepancies occur where Scala reserved words and other software related issues arise (i.e. attrbute length must be changed to len in the scala code due to a superclass member method).
+Discrepancies occur where Scala reserved words and other software related issues arise (e.g. attribute length must be changed to len in the Scala code due to a superclass member method).

 ```Scala
 case class ACLineSegment